-The proposed amendments could affect development on some parcels within the City, but would not encourage either development that could affect habitat within the City or encourage development outside the City that could affect habitat.
-The proposed amendments would not affect City plans for location or density of development and would not affect the extent to which biological resources in the City might be affected by new development.
+The proposed project would establish Citywide design guidelines for various types of development.
+The proposed project would not affect City plans for location or density of development and would not affect the extent to which biological resources in the City might be affected by new development.

-Implementing the proposed ordinance would not affect or modify existing City policies addressing biological resources.
-The proposed ordinance would not result in impacts relating to biological resources beyond those identified in the Master EIR.
+Implementing the proposed project would not affect or modify existing City policies addressing biological resources.
+The proposed project would not result in impacts relating to biological resources beyond those identified in the Master EIR.